richafnu/Viva/Viva/glint/setup/mto-faq.md

 | B2B collab only  | Billing is based on monthly active users (MAU), which is the count of unique external users who authenticate to your tenants within a calendar month.
 To determine the total number of MAUs, we combine MAUs from all workforce and external tenants that are linked to a subscription. <br><br> For B2B collaboration in multitenant organizations, this billing model applies only to external users with a UserType of Guest.
 It doesn’t apply to external members that originate from within the multitenant organization, which have a UserType of Member.<br><br>External ID consists of a core offer and premium add-ons.
 The Microsoft Entra External ID core offering is free for the first 50,000 MAU.
 [Learn more](/entra/external-id/external-identities-pricing)   |
 | No sync | No license requirement due to no sync options.  |

-## Are there any additional costs associated with enabling MTO?
+## Are there any other costs associated with enabling MTO?
 No.

 ## Does our organization need to make [allowlist updates](allowed-list.md) for all tenants in our MTO?